 - G. Talk to Us Online.
 Etsy will provide you with certain legal information in writing.
 By using our Services, you’re agreeing to our Electronic Communications Policy, which describes how we provide that information to you.
 It says that we can send you information electronically (by email, etc.) instead of mailing you paper copies (it’s better for the environment), and that your electronic agreement is the same as your signature on paper.

 Termination By You.
 We hate to see you go, but you may terminate your account with Etsy at any time from your account settings.
 You can find more information in this Help article.
 Terminating your account will not affect the availability of some of Your Content that you posted through the Services prior to termination.
 Oh, and you’ll still have to pay any outstanding bills.

 Termination By Etsy.
-We may terminate or suspend your account and your access to the Services at any time, for any reason, and without advance notice.
-If we do so, it’s important to understand that you don’t have a contractual or legal right to continue to use our Services, for example, to sell or buy on our website or mobile apps.
+We may terminate or suspend your account (and any related accounts) and your access to the Services at any time, for any reason, and without advance notice.
+If we do so, it’s important to understand that you don’t have a contractual or legal right to continue to use our Services, for example, to sell or buy on our websites or mobile apps.
 Etsy may refuse service to anyone, at any time, for any reason.

 If you or Etsy terminate your account, you may lose any information associated with your account, including Your Content.

 We May Discontinue the Services.
 Etsy reserves the right to change, suspend or discontinue any of the Services at any time, for any reason.
 We will not be liable to you for the effect that any changes to the Services may have on you, including your income or your ability to generate revenue through the Services.